VistritPandey/Notes/README.md

 # Notes
-Make basis notes that will be stored on your local storage
+Make basic notes that will be stored on your local storage